Personal Counseling Center Staff

 Rosemary F. Mugan, PsyD

 Rosemary is an alumnus of Providence College, having graduated with a B.A. in Psychology and currently teaches in the Masters in Counseling program at PC.
-Rosemary received both her masters Doctorate in Psychology from the University from Hartford.
+Rosemary received both her Masters and Doctorate in Psychology from the University from Hartford.
 Her professional interests have been in college mental health having done training in counseling centers at Trinity College, a pre-doctoral internship at the University of Massachusetts at Amherst and her post-doctoral training at Roger Williams University’s Counseling Center.
 Rosemary has been interested in working with students in their own personal processes of growth and change as students examine their sense of self throughout the collegiate experience and the impact of culture on that experience.
 She is also interested in working with students around issues of grief, relationship issues, eating disorders, trauma, anxiety and depression.

-Jonathan Dator, PhD
+Jonathan Dator, PhD, MSCP, CGP